What you need to know about medical malpractice

 If you have been hurt by inadequate medical advice or treatment, our expert medical negligence lawyers can help to clarify your situation and assist you in understanding your legal options.

-Proving negligence can be difficult, that’s why you need a specialist.
+Proving negligence can be difficult—that’s why you need a specialist.
 To succeed with a medical negligence claim it isn’t enough to show that the healthcare practitioner has failed to take reasonable care, or that the results of the treatment were poor.
 It is also necessary to prove that, on the balance of probabilities, the practitioner’s poor performance caused the unsatisfactory result; this is known as “causation”.
 The most difficult part of a medical negligence compensation claim is proving the link between the negligent actions of the practitioner and the harm caused to the patient.

 How are damages awarded?

-Maurice Blackburn’s experts will secure the most favourable outcome for you.
-Compensation for damages caused by medical malpractice is usually awarded as a single lump sum payment that is intended to cover past, present and future expenses and to compensate for the loss and harm suffered as a result of the negligence.
-Compensation can cover expenses including: direct medical expenses, allied health care expenses, pharmaceuticals, and medical and domestic assistance.
-Compensation can also cover loss of income and future earning capacity, as well as payment in acknowledgement of pain and suffering.
-The value of the medical negligence claim is known as the quantum.
+Medical compensation for damages caused by malpractice is usually awarded as a single lump sum payment that's intended to cover past, present and future expenses, and to compensate for the loss and harm suffered as a result of the negligence.

 It’s critical to consult an expert medical negligence lawyer to ensure you obtain the most favourable level of compensation.

-All you need to know about Medical Negligence
+All you need to know about medical negligence